 The Ministry has recently released the Transport Domain Plan and the Transport Research Strategy.

-The Vehicle Dimensions and Mass Rule 2016 consultation is now open.
+The Vehicle Dimensions and Mass Rule 2016 consultation is now closed.
 The new Rule includes proposed amendments to increase some axle and gross mass limits and dimension limits for heavy vehicles.

 Submissions closed at 5.00pm on Friday 12 August 2016.